sofwerx/sofwerx.github.io/README.md

-# ClockWERX Event Clock Timer
+# SOFWERX.github.io

 ## Overview

-This project creates a React App utilized on the client side to communicate and run timer functions for multiple event clocks stationed in different conference rooms.
+This project creates a Vanilla JS App utilized on the client side to communicate SOFWERX Github information.

 ## Requirements